merisir573/finals-pharmacy/README.md

 Video Link:

 https://youtu.be/4okENh2aR3E (NOTE: The video is send only, if it doesn't work, please send an E-Mail so I can change it to public)

+(Sped Up) https://youtu.be/yGfUbp52p2g (NOTE: I only realised the maximum 5 minutes rule on the pdf after recording and uploading the original video, incase this rule is pivotal I made a slightly sped up version that is about 4.30 minutes.)

 ---My Design---
 For the most part the designs are pretty straightforward.